discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 <InformationBlock title="Overview">

-Try to time it so <Skill name="spear of justice"/> connects with Artsariiv as soon as she becomes vulnerable.
+Try to time it so <Skill name="spear of justice"/> connects with Artsariiv right as she becomes vulnerable.
 Use <Skill name="symbol of resolution"/> (If not already precasted) and follow up with <Skill name="whirlingwrath"/>, into <Skill name="Bindingblade"/> (**dont miss this!**) due to multiple targets around the boss this skill will hit up to 5 times provided you use it in the bosses hitbox.

 Switch weapons as soon as possible and cast <Skill name="Ray of Judgment"/> first, because it applies ticking damage and is therefore more valuable in combination with <Skill name="Onewolfpack"/>.
 Finish the phase with <Skill name="zealotsdefense"/> and <Skill name="symbolofblades"/>.